daqhris/daqhris.github.io/crypto-growth-fund.md

 based on digital public ledgers (such as a blockchain).

-It is an online-native investment portfolio that has operations uniquely in the cyberspace, openly shares transactions records and holdings and is also not formally registered with any regulatory body, local authority or government agency.
+It is an online-native investment portfolio that has operations uniquely in the cyberspace, openly shares transactions records and holdings and is also independent from any centralized entity like a regulatory body, a local authority or a government agency.

 This type of fund owns and manages digital assets that are:
 - easily accessible by using the Internet